-Schematic beam splitting in Level avoidance mode
+Schematic beam splitting in Level avoidance mode.

-A plane that has been defined as Level avoidance plane is illustrated by a dashed and dotted line at the bottom of the Target level vs. distance diagram.
+A plane that has been defined as Level avoidance plane is illustrated by a dashed and dotted line at the bottom of the "Direct sound level vs. distance" diagram.

 Direct sound over distance